 After finishing his schooling, Osborne took a job at the local General Motors plant in Janesville where he worked as a machinist.
 He resided at 210 West Laurel Avenue in Janesville and joined the Wisconsin National Guard’s 32nd Tank Company headquartered in an armory in Janesville.
 During his years with the tank company, he served as the chief mechanic for the company.

 Osborne’s mother passed away before he was called to federal service in the fall of 1940.
 On November 27, the company left for Ft.
 Knox, Kentucky, and a year of federal service.
 His tank company was now A Company, 192nd Tank Battalion and assigned to duty at Fort Knox, Kentucky.

 In January 1941, Headquarter Company was formed with men from the four letter companies of the battalion.
 It was at this time that Osborne was transferred to the company.
-With this transfer, he was put in charge of tank maintenance.
+With this transfer, promoted to master sergeant, and put in charge of maintenance.
 It was his job to make sure that the tanks, trucks, jeeps, and motorcycles ran.

 The one thing that Osborne, and the other members A Company who had been selected to join HQ Company, were known for was their love of beer.
 On Saturday night, they would buy at least one case of beer and drink it.
 During these gatherings, Osborne would often tell stories.
 Many were stories from famous books.
 Members of the company stated that he never told the same story twice during their entire time at Ft.
 Knox.

 After taking part in maneuvers in Louisiana, from September 1 through 30, Osborne learned, with the other members of the 192nd, that the tank battalion was being sent overseas.
 Being almost forty years old, Osborne was given the chance to resign from federal service, but he chose to go overseas with the 192nd.